MashuNakamura/SoloLearning/README.md

 # SoloLearning

+## All My Experience Code are here !

 ### 19/03/2025
 - Trying Codedex (Python Begginer)

 ### 20/03/2025
-- Changed Repositories name from CodeDex to SoloLearning because because it need to be paid to continue the course :(
+- Changed Repositories name from CodeDex to SoloLearning because Codedex need to be paid to continue the course :(

 ### 21/03/2025
 - Trying Codewars (Python Training)